Diseases & Conditions : The Child Having Surgery

 May be a little unsteady when walking

 These problems are usually related to anesthesia, and should improve after 24 to 48 hours at home.
-If symptoms persist, consult your child's physician.
+If symptoms persist, talk with your child's healthcare provider.

 After major surgery, your child will need to stay in the hospital.
 Some children may be in the ICU for one or more nights.
 From the ICU, your child will be transferred to the regular pediatric unit.
 Your surgeon should be able to give you an estimate of the number of days your child will be in the hospital when you first discuss surgery.